• San Diego Union-Tribune Feature Story (10/23/17)

 At the 2008 FINA Masters World Championships in Perth, Australia, Harper guided the San Francisco Olympic Club's 45+ team to the silver medal, losing the championship game to the same Russian squad that won the 1980 Olympics.
 The 40+ squad won the Bronze medal, and the 30+ team won the Gold medal.

 Harper concluded an outstanding tenure as coach of the UCSD women's water polo team in 1999, winning five USA Water Polo crowns, one national runner-up effort and two national third-place trophies.
 He has also coached the highly-successful Sunset San Diego club teams, leading the men's team to three Indoor National Championships and the Sunset women's team to eight national titles.
 The coach also led the UCSD men into the Guinness Book of Records when his squad played 26 continuous hours of water polo on April 7-8, 1989.
-Harper, a 1978 graduate of San Diego State University, began coaching at Rancho Alamitos High School, Indio High School and SDSU before coming to UCSD.
+Harper, a 1978 graduate of San Diego State University, began coaching at Rancho Alamitos High School, Indio High School

 |Alma Mater:||San Diego State|